phishtraveler/optimize/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!

+####Part 2: Optimize Frames per Second in pizza.html

+To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
+You will find instructive comments in main.js.

+You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")